 In this year’s conference we hope to hear both sides of the story—not only the concerns of those who want to build walls but also those who seek to build bridges.
 Among the topics our speakers will discuss this year are Europe’s response to the ongoing refugee crisis, the role of globalization in the creation of migration and its criminalization, migration as both a threat to national culture and a boon to economic development, and health management in immigrant and refugee populations.
 These experts come to us from countries that include Germany, the Netherlands, Mexico, India, Pakistan, Slovenia, Cameroon, Fiji, the Dominican Republic and Antigua/Barbuda, as well as the United States and the European Union itself.

-As always, we hope that the information provided at this conference will remind UNK faculty, students, and the broader Kearney community of our connections to the broader global community and in this case, of our individual abilities to influence and change it for the better.
-It is our hope also that members of the audience will be sufficiently inspired by what they hear at the conference to maintain a lifelong interest in international affairs.
+Through the information provided at this conference, we hope to introduce UNK faculty, students, and the broader Kearney community and beyond to the critical issues relating to migration, boundaries, and identity.
+It is our hope that members of the audience will be sufficiently inspired by what they hear at the conference to maintain a lifelong interest in international affairs.